collectiveaccess/ProvidenceDocs/_source/providence/developer/translation.rst

 * `Translating Pawtucket`_
 * `Sharing Your Translation`_

-Modern  versions of CollectiveAccess, version 1.0 and later are designed to be fully localizable.
+CollectiveAccess is designed to be fully localizable.
 We are working to get CA translated for use in as many languages and locales as possible.
-If you wish to help us translate CA into your language,  email us at info@collectiveaccess.org
+If you wish to help us translate CA into your language,  email us at info@collectiveaccess.org.
 To learn more about the mechanics of creating a new translation, read on.

 Components of a Translation
 ###########################